 Looking for an Affordable Home?

-The City of Eugene does not own, operate, build, or manage housing.
-Below is information for affordable housing providers in the area.
+While the City of Eugene does not own, operate, build, or manage housing, we collaborate with non-profit and other affordable housing providers.
+Below is information for affordable housing and affordable housing providers in the area.

 What is “Affordable” Housing?